 One problem with iced matcha lattes is that the matcha can be lumpy.
 I’ve solved this problem by first dissolving the matcha – I mix it with with warm water right in the mason jar.

-Shaken Iced Matcha Latte
+Matcha Iced Latte

 Ingredients